mironovisa/adsAPIintegration/README.md

 ## Usage

-1. Open `retrieveFunc.js` and replace the placeholder values in the `app()` function with your desired parameters.
+1. Open `app.js` and replace the placeholder values in with your desired parameters.
 2. Run the application: `npm start`.
 3. The retrieved campaign id/label/cost data will be displayed in the console.